AyaaBe95/readings/class06b.md

 - #### The memory is the storage area where all the inputs are stored before processing and the outputs are stored after processing of inputs. ####
 - #### A central processing unit (CPU), also called a central processor, main processor or just processor, is the electronic circuitry within a computer that executes instructions that make up a computer program. ####

+## Softwares and hardwares ##
+### The physical pieces of a computer are called hardware, and the
+virtual pieces of a computer are called software.
+Within both hardware and software, there are individual components, and within those components, there are even more components. ###